fac20/WEEK-6-CADO/README.md

 ## Introduction

-App for single dogs, the app displays dogs looking for friends/partners, users have to sign up and log in to post.
+App for single dogs ANd cats, the app displays users looking for friends/partners, users have to sign up and log in to post.

 ## Install Locally: